 Sips by™ Tea - Month 3

-After the underwhelming review I had to give last month, this month was a wonderful change of pace.
+After the underwhelming review I had to leave last month, this month was a pleasant change of pace.
 I won’t give all of the teas a spectacular rating, and I was generous with the three stars I gave the Vanilla Nut, but it was well worth trying.
-Of the four teas I received this month, the only one that may well become a mainstay in my collection is the Lemon Cayenne Cleanse, but I don’t regret trying any of them.
+Of the four options I received this month, the only one that may well become a mainstay in my collection is the Lemon Cayenne Cleanse, but I don’t regret trying any of them.